All Content on This Web Site Copyright 2008-2015 All Rights Reserved - Rakestraw Cattle Company, LLC.

 Breeding Preference: The goal of the McGowan herd is to combine the horn style and large frame of the Hickman line and the rich red speckle of the Conway line.

 Spanish Cattle Heritage: Mississippi’s Pineywoods Cattle trace their origins from Spanish Cattle that some people now know as Corriente.
 The Corriente breed can be traced to the cattle the Spanish used in the settlement of the Americas.
 There is a long line of European history managing cattle that includes Celts and other ancient civilizations.
-Most likely, it is the Spanish Corriente that provides the most relevant heritage for the Mississippi Pineywoods Cattle.
+Most likely, it is the Spanish Corriente that provides the most relevant heritage for the Mississippi Rakestraw and Pineywoods Cattle.

 The Spanish cattle origins go back to 10th century Castile, Spain.
 As the Spanish drove the Moors south, out of the Iberian Peninsula, they brought cattle to the vast plains of Andalusia.
 Some cattle herds were as large 1,000 to 1,500 head.
 A pattern of herd management and ranching began to develop in the 13th century that would be carried to the New World centuries later.
 Men on horseback, the use of the rope, the roundup and branding all began there to define the Spanish techniques transferred to Americas.